bhinn000/Ecommerce/ReadMe.txt

 For inheritance ,
 	Make it in Product class ,
-	Product can be cosmetics , food related , stationery So the order which is expecting list of product , we can also add foodproduct and stationery
+	Product can be cosmetics , food related , stationery So the "order" which is expecting list of "product" , we can also add "foodproduct and stationery"

+For abstraction,
+	We use main parent class as its type but while initialisation , we use different derived class type(concrete)

+For polymorphism,
+	different sub class or class will have same objects (base class or reference) but will run method on the basis of its actual method(derived class type)